arsalankh86/NodeJsChatbox/README.md

 This is web based nodejs, expressjs and socket.io chat application.

-Execute npm installn and npm start
+Execute npm install and npm start